COURSE REVIEWS

 What is was a result of, however, was a young man exercising his individual choice.
 How many times have you blown off the opera, or a company dinner, or a meeting, because you just didn't want to be there, and life to too short to do the things you don't want to do.

 I still don't know if I like Tiger Woods the person.
 How will I ever know?
-I doubt that Eldrick and me will ever slip out in the late afternoon in Myrtle Beach to swing the wrenches, and then head in for a cold beer on the 19th hole.
+I doubt that Eldrick and me will ever slip out in the late afternoon to swing the wrenches, and then head in for a cold beer on the 19th hole.

 But I know that I like Tiger Woods the golfer, and anyone that isn't in awe of what he is doing, and what he did at Pebble Beach, doesn't know the first thing about golf and what it takes to defeat a talented field of professionals week after week.